This post may contain affiliate links. Read my full disclosure policy.

 This Creamy Coconut Lentil Curry can be made in an Instant Pot or on the stove top.
 Infused with fragrant Indian spices, this recipe is not only delicious, it is is vegan and gluten free! #currylentils #indianlentils #lentilcurry #veganlentilcurry #instantpot #vegan #vegancurry #veganlentils #eatclean #cleaneating #plantbased

-These vegan Indian Coconut Curry Lentils are healthy and filling and perfect for the colder months when you are craving something a little heartier.
+This lentil curry is so satisfying and nourishing, perfect for the colder months when you are craving something a little heartier.

 On the homefront.
 As some of you know, I went to India.
 It has was an amazing trip on so many levels.
 And as you can imagine, it was food heaven.
 The flavors!

 I wanted to share a personal experience here with you about my trip.
-I brought my parents ashes along with my ex sister in law’s to a very old city called Varanasi, where the River Ganges runs through.
+I brought my parent’s ashes to a very old city called Varanasi, where the River Ganges runs through.
 Hindus believe that when you release the ashes of the dead into their sacred river, souls will go straight to the Divine and be liberated from the cycle of reincarnation, a term they call “Moksha”.

-I loved this idea and yearned for this for my parents and for Wendy.
+I loved this idea and yearned for this for my parents.
 What I couldn’t predict, was how the act would actually affect me.
 It was a much-needed release, a letting go on a deeper level, that until the moment it happened, I didn’t even know I needed.

 I left there feeling joyful, light and alive.
 I felt a sense of moksha (freedom, liberation) in my heart.
 I am constantly amazed at how wise are our souls are, and how they lead us directly to the experiences we need.